 Another disadvantage of short-sales is that the sellers can’t profit from it.
 This could mean that the house cannot be sold to a friend or family member.
 Banks do not want to lose money from short sales.
 In some cases, banks may include a clause that allows the seller to transfer funds from one property to another, provided that the transaction has been completed.
 Talk to a real estate agent if you are considering a short-sale.
 They can help you understand your options and potential pitfalls.

 Another problem with a short sale is the long process.
-Short sales often require larger down payments than traditional sales and can take as long as a year to close.
+Short sales often require larger down payments than traditional buy plots in hyderabad and can take as long as a year to close.
 The result is that there could be a bidding competition in which the buyer will pay less for the home.
 Short sales are safer than foreclosure since homeowners remain in the home.
 This reduces the chances of vandalism or other problems occurring before the property is sold.

 Another issue is that it can take many months for a home to be sold after the lender approves.
 This means you will have to deal with potential buyers and won’t get a quick sell.
 It may take longer to sell your short sale than a normal house, which is one reason why a short sales is preferred to a foreclosure.
 You must ensure your short sale is handled professionally.